eljaiek/chatbot-java/README.md

-# Web Chat With AI in Java
+# Chatbot playground in Java

+Web chatbot concept proof implemented with Java Stack

 [See](https://dzone.com/articles/implementing-a-web-chat-with-ai-in-java)

 The project is a standard Maven project, so you can import it to your IDE of choice.
 You'll need to have Java 11+ and Node.js 10+ installed.

-To run from the command line, use `mvn` and open [http://localhost:8080](http://localhost:8080) in your browser.
+To run from the command line, use `./mvnw spring-boot:run` and open [http://localhost:8080](http://localhost:8080) in your browser.

+## Which technologies are being used ?

+- Vaddin v14.2.1
+- SpringBoot v2.2.0.RELEASE
+- JDK 11
+- Docker

 ## Project structure